Julaybib: Martyrdom

-Soon after his marriage, Julaybib participated in a military expedition with The Prophet Muhammad and was martyred.
+Soon after his marriage, Julaybib participated in a military expedition with Muhammad and was martyred.

-A hadith found in Sahih Muslim reports that after the expedition when accounting for missing persons, The Prophet Muhammad ordered a search for Julaybib.
+A hadith found in Sahih Muslim reports that after the expedition when accounting for missing persons, Muhammad ordered a search for Julaybib.
 He was found lying next to seven enemies he had slain in the battle before being killed.
-When he was found, The Prophet Muhammad said, "He is from me and I am from him," and then he lifted Julaybib's body himself.
+When he was found, Muhammad said, "He is from me and I am from him," and then he lifted Julaybib's body himself.
 Thereafter, he was buried.
 Some sources in the Islamic tradition report that the sky was filled with thousands of angels who had come to participate in his funeral.